-Until now, the unregulated arms trade has contributed, among other things, to considerable loss of life, widespread human rights abuse and gender-based violence, political instability, preventable conflicts, and corruption.
+The unregulated arms trade has contributed, among other things, to considerable loss of life, widespread human rights abuse and gender-based violence, political instability, preventable conflicts, and corruption.
 In turn, all of these factors have undermined peace and peace-building processes, human security, poverty reduction initiatives, and prospects for sustainable socio-economic development.

 What Canada Needs to Do

-The number of states that have signed the treaty is 118 and counting, including the United States.
 By signing the ATT, Canada would join these countries in creating a safer world for the thousands of civilians living under the threat of violence.

 - Canadian Control Arms Coalition: Submission to Foreign Affairs, Trade and Development Canada on Canada and the Arms Trade Treaty, July 17, 2013